 If a customer fails to elect an initial CRL, the customer’s initial CRL will be set at 50% of its most recent six (6) summer months’ average peak-period maximum demand and may go back to the previous year to make a full summer season (if available).
 If the customer has not established any historic summer billing demand, the CRL will be set at zero (0).
 The CRL for all customers, including NEM customers, must be greater than or equal to zero (0).

 A customer may only elect to change their CRL once every 12 months.

-EBCE will allow participants to specify a Capacity Reservation Level and will apply the same program rules as PDP during the EBCE pilot (June 1 - October 31, 2018).
-Customers that do not specify at CRL by June 30 will not have a CRL applied.
+EBCE will allow participants to specify a Capacity Reservation Level and will apply the same program rules as PDP.
+Customers that do not specify at CRL by April 30 will not have a CRL applied.

 c.
 Bill Stabilization: PDP customers will be offered bill stabilization for the initial twelve (12) months unless they opt-out during their initial 45-day period.
 Bill stabilization ensures that during the initial 12 months under PDP, the customer will not pay more than it would have had it opted-out to the applicable TOU rate.